Udzu/pudzu/pillar.md

 ![alt](images/fromtext3.png)

-**Image.from_text_bounded**: like from_text but with a bounding box, maximum font size and a size-to-font function.
+**Image.from_text_bounded**: like from_text but with a maximum image size, maximum font size and a size-to-font function.
 Successively tries smaller fonts until the result would fit in the bounding box.

 ```python
 >> Image.from_text_bounded("The rain in Spain", 200, 48, arial, fg="white", bg="#1f5774", padding=10).show()